Simple insect pollinator surveys

 Date of Session: 29/07/2025

-Meeting at: St Gothian Sands main entrance, on B3301 coast road, just east of Gwithian village
+Meeting at: 10am at St Gothian Sands main entrance, on B3301 coast road, just east of Gwithian village

 A hoverfly on a yellow Ragwort flower